Arjun (2008 film): Production

+Meera Chopra made her Kannada debut through this film.
+In this film, she was credited as Nila, which is her onscreen name in Kollywood.

-Darshan worked on this film simultaneously with Navagraha.
-He signed the film because the film's producer, Jayanna, had distributed Darshan's previous films.
+Darshan was signed in to play the cop role again after Ayya and Swamy and worked on this film simultaneously with Navagraha (2008).

+Soundtrack

+The soundtrack of the film was composed by V. Harikrishna.

-Release
+Release and reception

-The film released on the same day as Anthu Inthu Preethi Banthu.
+Arjun was theatrically released on 12 August 2008 on the same day as Ramya starrer Anthu Inthu Preethi Banthu.

-Reception

 A critic from Sify gave the film a verdict of "average" and opined that "Darshan fans is sure to lap up this mass action masala".
 Vijayasarathy of Rediff gave the film a rating of two out of five stars and wrote that "Darshan does his usual act, but he is handicapped by the lack of a proper story".

 Box office

-The film initially had high collections at the box office.
+Despite being a panned by critics, the film initially had high collections and performed well at the box office similar to Darshan's previous film Gaja.